 There is also a third object layout that does not exist in the final.
 It references a number of bizarre objects, including the Dragon.
 It can be found in SETSHTS.BIN.

-Three paths also exist but all are unreferenced; the first one matches closely with the object layout, the second one it literally a straight line and the third one is a oval with very sharp turns.
+Three paths also exist but all are unreferenced; the first one matches closely with the object layout, the second one is literally a straight line, and the third one is an oval with very sharp turns.

 SETSBOARDS.BIN is the only object file for Sand Hill and is much smaller than any of the three files used in the final.